Mindset Secrets to Becoming a Published Conservation Photographer

 I live this out frequently, and in fact my in person workshops are often held in my own backyard in my hometown, and they're all held in anywhere.
 USA.
 There's always amazing stories to tell, no matter where I hold these workshops.
 And let me tell you about Monterey, California I held a workshop in large part in this location because it's easy for people to travel to and because myself and Sebastian Kennerknecht who co-lead the workshop with me.
 We know it really, really well because we'd both live nearby for many years, so it was very much a logistical move.
 Then came finding the story that we would want our students to tell.

 Well, in Monterey, California there's the very charismatic sea otter who lives there.
-But see outer stories, air, frankly, a dime a dozen like, How would this be different?
+But sea otter stories, are, frankly, a dime a dozen.
+How would this be different?
 How would we not just be telling another boring story about sea otters?
 So instead we focused in on the story, not the location or even the species, but the story.
 And that's where we found magic.
 Instead of making it exotic or really interesting because of this, you know, charismatic species.
 We actually dove deeper into the hole in your own backyard sight of it.
 We looked at the connections between what organizations were doing on land and how that affected the habitat and how that impacted sea otters.
 And then how they impacted the health of the habitat as well.
 It was a super cool, full circle, very interesting and complex story all happening in someone's backyard.

 Now let's move excuses out of your way too.
-For breaking down this limiting belief.
-This mental barrier I would like you to throw a party and specifically because I'm a total nerd, it is a post it party.
+For breaking down this limiting belief, this mental barrier, I would like you to throw a party and specifically because I'm a total nerd, it is a Post-It party.
 During this party, you'll discover stories that you can photograph right now in your town or city, and here's how I would love for you to do this.
-So all it takes to throw a posted party is to gather up a pad of post its on a pen, set a timer for 20 minutes.
-And during that 20 minutes write out every single idea that comes to mind every idea for a story that you can think of one post it per idea.
+So all it takes to throw a posted party is to gather up a pad of Post-Its and a pen, set a timer for 20 minutes.
+And during that 20 minutes write out every single idea that comes to mind every idea for a story that you can think of one Post-It per idea.
 No judgment on any of the ideas that come rolling out and try and think of stories that are happening in your own area that you might talk about again.
 No judgment.
 There are no such things as bad ideas at this stage.
 Then over the next few days, sort the ideas in order of what inspires you the most.

 Many of the conservation photographers I personally know who are making waves.
 They're winning awards.
 They're changing minds around the world.
 They don't do this full time.
 Their work is done in the in between hours, when they aren't working for clients or at desk jobs.
 They're chasing down their conservation stories on weekends, on vacations in their spare time after working there 9 to 5 or caring for kids or families.
 And they're so successful at this.